What is the Best KVM Switch

-• Post author:
+• Post author:WunderTech

-• Post last modified:September 15, 2023
+• Post last modified:February 28, 2024

 • Post category:Hardware

-• Reading time:13 mins read
+• Reading time:14 mins read

-A KVM switch works by connecting multiple computers or servers to a single set of input/output devices, such as a keyboard, video display, and mouse.
+In this article, we’re going to take a look at what is the best KVM switch.
+A KVM switch works by connecting multiple computers (even something like a NAS or Server) to a single set of input/output devices, such as a keyboard, video display, and mouse.
 The switch establishes a separate connection to each system, and users can toggle between computers with the push of a button or a keyboard hotkey.

 This allows seamless control over multiple systems without physically moving between them, saving time and resources while maintaining an organized workspace.
-We will look at some of the best KVM switches below.

 In scenarios where I wanted to use a gaming keyboard or mouse, I purchased this IOGEAR KVM Switch, as you can disable keyboard/mouse emulation and simply treat the USB device as a passthrough (explained in the IOGEAR instruction manual).
+This might not sound important, but if you purchase one of the devices below and your mouse or keyboard starts experiencing problems (like mine did), this is most likely the reason why.

-GREATHTEK KVM Switch – 2 Port Switch
+GREATHTEK – 2 Port

 The GREATHTEK KVM Switch allows you to control two different devices with one monitor, keyboard, and mouse.
 This device is capable of running two monitors at 4K@60Hz and comes with four USB 2.0 ports.